rcemper/ZPM-cache/README.md

-It is work in progress
+It is an intersting exercise.
+and it runs similar __for Caché and IRIS !__

 Steps taken so far:
 - added .inc to make $$$FileTempDir available
 - edit all storage defnitions instead of %Storage...
 - patched %ZPM.Installer to use it